Get Help Today(877) 648-4288

 Signs Of Alcoholism

-The effects of alcohol impact each person differently.
-Some drinkers may exhibit signs of alcoholism, while others exhibit few — especially if they are considered high-functioning alcoholics.
+Alcohol impacts each person differently.
+Some drinkers may exhibit signs of alcoholism, while others exhibit few signs— especially if they are considered high-functioning alcoholics.
 However, there are some common signs; these can include:

 - Blackouts and memory loss